pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/)
-**Issue**: EWWW Image Optimizer stores absolute file paths for the optimized images in the `wp_ewwwio_images` table and the container ID of the file path will change with routine platform maintenance.

-**Solution**: Rebuilding the optimized images will refresh absolutepath, but the problem will persist when container changes.
+**Issue**: EWWW Image Optimizer stores the absolute file paths for optimized images in the `wp_ewwwio_images` table, which includes the application container's ID.
+These paths will change from time to time due to routine platform maintenance.
+You can rebuild the optimized images to refresh the absolute path, however the problem will persist next time there are container changes.
+Additionally, sites served by [multiple application containers](/docs/application-containers/#multiple-application-containers) may experience unexpected behavior as the absolute path may differ from one request to another.
 <hr>

 ### [Instashow](https://elfsight.com/instagram-feed-instashow/)